Richard II of Normandy

-Richard II (died 28 August 1026), called the Good (French: Le Bon), was the duke of Normandy from 996 until 1026.
+Richard II (c.
+980 – 28 August 1026), called the Good (French: Le Bon), was the duke of Normandy from 996 until 1026.

 Life

-Richard was the eldest surviving son and heir of Richard the Fearless and Gunnor.
+Richard was the eldest surviving son and heir of Richard the Fearless and his wife, Gunnor de Crêpon.
 He succeeded his father as the ruler of Normandy in 996.
 During his minority, the first five years of his reign, his regent was Count Rodulf of Ivry, his uncle, who wielded the power and put down a peasant insurrection at the beginning of Richard's reign.

 Richard had deep religious interests and found he had much in common with King Robert II of France, whom he helped militarily against the Duchy of Burgundy.
 He forged a marriage alliance with Duke Geoffrey I of Brittany by marrying his sister Hawise to him and by his own marriage to Geoffrey's sister Judith.

 By 1000, Vikings had begun raiding England again, where they would subsequently cross the channel to Normandy and sell their plunder.
 Richard provided the Vikings with sanctuary and even welcomed them.
-This act violated a treaty signed between his father Richard I and King Æthelred II of England, in which he agreed not to aid enemies of England following similar events of assisting the Danes.
+This act violated a treaty signed between his father, Richard I, and King Æthelred II of England, in which he agreed not to aid enemies of England following similar events of assisting the Danes.
 As a result, Richard was forced to repel an English attack on the Cotentin Peninsula that was led by Æthelred. Æthelred had given orders that Richard be captured, bound, and brought to England.
 But the English were not prepared for the rapid response of the Norman cavalry and were utterly defeated.